SPE Program Preceptor Criteria

 Have a minimum of three months “on site” experience, to provide adequate familiarity with systems and patients.

-- Have completed one of the following free online courses:
+- Have completed one of the following free online courses (or other acceptable preceptor education program):

 - University of British Columbia E-Tips Program for Practice Education